-Side-impact accidents can lead to serious injuries for both drivers and passengers.
+A broadside collision can lead to serious injuries for both drivers and passengers.
 If you were hurt in a motor vehicle collision that was not your fault, it is important to explore your options with a knowledgeable car accident attorney.

-A careless driver is typically responsible for causing a side-impact collision, as with other types of motor vehicle accidents.
+A careless driver is typically responsible for causing a broadside collision, as with other types of car accidents.
 If you have been hurt by someone who failed to operate his or her vehicle carefully, you can potentially file a lawsuit under the theory of negligence.
 This is broadly defined as the failure to act as a reasonably prudent individual would have under the same or similar circumstances.

 To establish that a driver was negligent, you must show that you were owed a duty of care by that person, he or she breached the duty of care with some specific action, a side-impact crash directly resulted from the breach, and you incurred damages that are reasonably quantifiable.

 Victims of a t-bone car accident are likely to need medical attention and may be unable to work while they recover.
 As a result, injured individuals may be able to seek compensation for medical expenses, rehabilitation and therapy costs, lost income, pain and suffering, property damage, and any other costs arising from the accident.

 If you have lost a loved one in a tragically fatal broadside collision, you may be able to file a wrongful death claim.
 These actions are designed to help families obtain compensation for a deceased relative’s medical bills, lost income, funeral costs, and other damages.
 Wrongful death claims are complicated and time-sensitive, which is why it is vital to talk to a car accident attorney as soon as possible if you are contemplating pursing this type of action.